What we’re doing to encourage people and businesses to switch to electric.

 To date, over 70 electric vehicles have been added to local authorities’ fleets, providing essential services in the cities and countryside of the region.

-An opportunity to try out an electric vehicle for two weeks, for only the cost of the electricity used.
+West of England residents were offered the opportunity to try out an electric vehicle (EV) for two weeks, for only the cost of the electricity used.
+This allowed people to gain the full experience of using an EV, helping people to feel more confident about switching to an EV in the future.